The Patent Litigation Law Review: Russia

 - a copy of the patent;

 - a certificate of good standing relating to the patentee;

 - documents confirming the authority to sign the power of attorney in the name of the patentee;

-- samples of the product alleged to infringe, along with any publicly available support materials, such as user manuals, published specifications, and so forth;
+- samples of the product alleged to infringe, along with any publicly available support materials, such as user manuals and published specifications;

 - documentary proof regarding the availability of the product in Russia;

 - any third-party documents that are officially obtainable and that tend to prove infringement; and

 - an expert report of the plaintiff showing what the salient features of the impugned product are (and possibly a patent attorney's expert opinion showing that the product falls within the claims).

 Recently the Commercial Court has applied an unreasonably strict approach to proving, as a preliminary formality, that the power of attorney vesting authority in local counsel to initiate the infringement action was duly authorised by the corporate plaintiff.
 Such proof begins with a requirement to show that the corporate representative who signed the power of attorney was authorised to sign it, had the further authority to instruct that the action be filed and had their personal identity verified.
 Those documents must usually be legalised or apostilled.

 If the presiding judge is not satisfied with the material submitted, the court may reject the claim, with the right to refile it with additional proof of authority to initiate the action.

 Experts play an important role in patent-related disputes in Russia because the courts in most cases place substantial weight upon the expert's report.
 Often, the parties attach preliminary expert opinions to the statement of claim or defence.
 Those expert opinions are considered as evidence submitted by a party.